 Sketch has long been the tool of choice for designers, but now there’s a new kid in town.
 Figma is the first browser-based interface design tool to grace the market, and it’s a name we’re hearing more and more within the industry.

 So where did Figma suddenly appear from?

-Figma was co-founded in 2013 by Dylan Field, who wanted to “do for interface design what Google Docs did for text editing.”
+Figma was co-founded back in 2013 by Dylan Field, who wanted to “do for interface design what Google Docs did for text editing.”

 Speaking to Techcrunch back in 2015, Field explained: “Design is undergoing a monumental shift – going from when design was at the very end of the product cycle where people would just make things prettier, to now where it runs through the entire process.”